One Ordinary Day: Synopsis

-On an ordinary day, a day no different from any other, a straight up university student Kim Hyun Soo makes the mistake of his life.
-Just as any other college kid would do, Hyun Soo is on his way to hang out with his friends.
-Late night, he takes his father’s taxi to head over to where his friends are.
-Hong Guk Hwa, a sad-looking mysterious girl mistakes Hyun Soo’s taxi for an on-duty cab and hops in.
+On a day no different from any other, a straight-A university student Kim Hyun-soo (Kim Soo-hyun) makes the mistake of his life.
+Just as any other college kid would, Hyun-soo is on his way to hang out with his friends.
+Late at night, he takes his father's taxi to head over to where his friends are.
+Hong Gook-hwa (Hwang Se-on), a sad-looking mysterious girl mistakes Hyun-soo's taxi for an on-duty cab and hops in.
 That was the beginning of everything.
-All the choices Hyun Soo made that night leads the normal university student to become the prime suspect of a violent murder case.
-While Hyun Soo shivers from fear and the fact that he is falsely accused, everyone still points at him as the only possible murderer.
-In this hopeless situation, those who stretch a helping hand are a low-life attorney, Shin Joong Han, and a criminal king who rules the prison food chain, Do Ji Tae.
-To prove his innocence in any way possible, Hyun Soo gives everything he got to fight against the police and the Korean prosecution.
+All the choices Hyun-soo made that night leads the normal university student to becoming the prime suspect in a violent murder case.
+While Hyun-soo shivers from fear and the fact that he is falsely accused, everyone still points to him as the only possible murderer.
+In this hopeless situation, those who stretch out a helping hand are a low-life attorney, Shin Joong-han (Cha Seung-won), and a criminal kingpin who rules the prison food chain, Do Ji-tae (Kim Sung-kyu).
+To prove his innocence in any way possible, Hyun-soo gives everything he has to fight against the police and the Korean prosecution.